dmarushkin/OWASP-Appsec-Discovery/README.md

 Play around with with various [models](https://huggingface.co/models?search=llama-3.2) from Huggingface and prompts for best results.

-Also fill free to use external openai campatible LLM api, fill conf.yaml with choosed LLM creds and prompt:
+Also you can use external openai campatible LLM api with ai_api section of conf.yaml:

 ```
 ai_api: